dmitriid/tetrad/README.md

 See `Dockerfile`.
 The `Dockerfile` currently in repo will start several different services.
 Use it to creat your own configurations

+# What

+Config files specify what exactly `tetrad` should be running.
+These could be services or mappers.

 ## Services

 These will listen to all incoming messages from a service (Slack,